 Note: it’s a musical, so don’t watch if you’re not into singing and dancing!

 - I Care a Lot (2021)

-I Care a Lot is one of the new lesbian movies you simply have to watch!
+I Care a Lot is one of the newer lesbian movies on Netflix, which you simply have to watch!
 This dark comedy thriller is mind-blowing.

 Be prepared for an emotional rollercoaster.
 We have been waiting for a lesbian movie like this for a while!

-Yes, she is an evil lesbian, and we want to warn you for one of the lesbian tropes (without spoiling too much).
-But everyone in this movie is evil.
+Yes, she is a bad lesbian, and we want to warn you for one of the lesbian tropes (without spoiling too much).
+But everyone in this movie is bad.

 What is the movie about?
-Marlo Grayson is a legal guardian who takes care of elderly people who can’t care for themselves anymore.
+Marlo Grayson is a legal guardian who cares for elderly people who can’t care for themselves anymore.
 She is in charge of their finances and everything they own.

 And well, she doesn’t really care for them.
 Marla puts them in a living facility and cuts them off from the outside world, to steal everything they have.

 When she becomes the guardian of an elderly woman (a ‘cherry’ with no ties, and lots of money), everything goes wrong!

 I Care a Lot premiered in September 2020 at the Toronto International Film Festival, but from February 2021, you can watch the movie on Netflix.